zhangbri/tails_of_war/README.md

 # 🐈🐈‍⬛ Tails of War Website 🎮🐾

 ## 🌟 Introduction
-Welcome to the 'Tails of War' project repository! 🚀 This repository hosts the vibrant website for 'Tails of War', a unique cat-themed turn-based tactics game.
+Welcome to the Tails of War project repository! 🚀 This repository hosts the vibrant website for Tails of War, a unique cat-themed turn-based tactics game.
 The site is a comprehensive portal, offering in-depth insights into gameplay mechanics, intriguing factions, strategic buildings, and more.
-Crafted with an interactive and user-friendly interface, our mission is to captivate visitors and immerse them into the enchanting world of 'Tails of War'.
+Crafted with an interactive and user-friendly interface, our mission is to captivate visitors and immerse them into the enchanting world of Tails of War.

 ## 💡 Project Features
 - **Responsive Design:** 🖥️📱 Guarantees a seamless browsing experience across a variety of devices and screen sizes.